Sureste

 About Sureste

-Sureste Regional Park protects the gypsum steppe and river valley landscapes of southeastern Madrid, encompassing approximately 31,550 hectares of habitats along the Jarama, Manzanares, and Tajuña river valleys as they converge south of the capital.
-The park preserves one of the few remaining examples of the gypsum steppe ecosystem that once characterized much of central Spain's semi-arid terrain—a globally rare habitat type that has been largely destroyed by urban expansion and agricultural conversion.
-Despite its position within Madrid's urban periphery, the park maintains significant ecological values.
+Sureste Regional Park protects the gypsum steppe and river valley landscapes of southeastern Madrid, encompassing approximately 31,550 hectares of habitats along the lower courses of the Jarama and Manzanares rivers, together with stretches of the Henares and Tajuña, as they converge south of the capital.
+[1] The park preserves one of the few remaining examples of the gypsum steppe ecosystem that once characterized much of central Spain's semi-arid terrain—a globally rare habitat type that has been largely destroyed by urban expansion and agricultural conversion.
+Despite its position within Madrid's urban periphery, the park maintains significant ecological values including over 120 wetland areas covering more than 400 hectares.

 Wildlife Ecosystems